PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 20:10:43
+Last updated: 2024-04-07 20:12:24
-Random Quote: Marshall: "Excuse me, miss.
-When you get a chance, could you bring over a hundred shots of tequila please?"Barney: "I'll have the same." - Marshall Eriksen
+Random Quote: When you're younger, everything feels so permanent.
+But as you get older, you begin to realize nothing is and everyone you love can drift away. - Rue Bennett